8 Sauna Benefits For Mind And Body

 Saunas can also make you tired because you sweat a lot.
 You might feel tired when you lose water through sweat, especially if you don’t drink enough.

-To get better sleep, try using a sauna a few hours before bedtime and drinking plenty of water afterward.
+To get better sleep, try using a sauna a few hours before bedtime and hydrating afterward.

 Stress Reduction for Better Sleep